State housing in New Zealand: The First Labour Government

 The first of the new state houses was completed at 12 Fife Lane in Miramar, Wellington, in 1937.
 The Prime Minister Michael Joseph Savage and several cabinet ministers carried furniture into the house and handed the keys to the tenants.
 For the opening of the first state house in each major city, a group of cabinet ministers repeated this ceremony.
 The first tenants, David and Mary McGregor, paid £1 10s 3d ($3.03) rent for 12 Fife Lane, about one-third of their £4 7s 9d ($8.78) weekly income.

 The waiting list for state houses was 10,000 in February 1939.
 House building could not keep up with the demand and almost stopped in 1942 as resources were reallocated to meet the needs of the war effort.
 Although construction resumed in 1944, by the time the war ended in August 1945 the waiting list had grown to 30,000.
-The government set up transit camps to provide interim accommodation for families waiting for state houses.
+The Government set up transit camps to provide interim accommodation for families waiting for state houses.
 Priority went to returned soldiers.

 In 1944, the Department of Native Affairs produced a report on the poor housing conditions of Māori in the Auckland suburb of Panmure.
-This and similar reports caused a change of policy; the government would now build state houses for Māori, to be jointly managed by the State Advances Corporation and the Department of Maori Affairs, which had been renamed in the interim.
-The new policy was to intersperse Māori and Pakeha (New Zealanders of European ancestry) households ("pepper-potting"), so that Māori could "adjust themselves ... to the pakeha way of living".
+This and similar reports caused a change of policy; the Government would now build state houses for Māori, to be jointly managed by the State Advances Corporation and the Department of Maori Affairs, which had been renamed in the interim.
+The new policy was to intersperse Māori and Pākehā (New Zealanders of European ancestry) households ("pepper-potting"), so that Māori could "adjust themselves ... to the pakeha way of living".
 A rare exception to the interspersal policy was in Waiwhetu in Lower Hutt, where state houses were built around a central marae.

 Although the National Party had opposed state housing in the 1938 election campaign, suggesting that it was a step towards the nationalisation of private property, in 1949 it promised to continue building state houses but also to allow tenants to buy them.
 Most people wanted to own their own homes, and this policy helped National win the election.